alters-mit/magnebot/doc/api/actions/reset_camera.md

-# ResetCameraPosition
+# ResetCamera

-`from magnebot.actions.reset_camera_position import ResetCameraPosition`
+`from magnebot.actions.reset_camera import ResetCamera`

-Reset the Magnebot's camera to its initial position.
+Reset the rotation of the Magnebot's camera to its default angles and/or its default position relative to its parent (by default, its parent is the torso).

 ## Class Variables